Sneglium/Et-Cetera/README.md

 **Depends on:**

  - `default` (`minetest_game` Mod; required)
+ - `technic` (Standalone mod; optional)

 The *Corrosion* module (technical: `corrosion`) adds decorative versions of the default metal blocks which can be made by placing them in or near water, causing the metal to slowly corrode over time.
+It will also add variants for some of the technic metal blocks if present.

 **List of Settings:**